zhenghaven/decent-ra-api/README.md

     3. PSW (this is required for hardware mode).
     - **Note:** These scripts may install some required library packages using command "sudo apt-get install ...".
 - Install [CMake](https://cmake.org/download/)

+## Clone this repo
+- When cloning the repo, make sure you recursively __**clone all the submodules**__ (use command "git submodule update --init --recursive").
+- It might be time-consuming to clone the submodules of Boost library.
+(Depends on network speed)

 ## Build
 ### For Windows